TRSS-Research/SAAC/README.md

 **PLEASE NOTE:
-The [main branch](https://github.com/TRSS-Research/SAAC/tree/main) is under development to be converted into a command line tool.
+The [main branch](https://github.com/TRSS-Research/SAAC/tree/main) is focused on the development of the FACIA command line tool, which enables users to perform audits on image generation models of their choice.
 Please use the [evaluation_structure branch](https://github.com/TRSS-Research/SAAC/tree/evaluation_structure) to work through the results of the evaluation.
 The evaluation_structure branch preserves the data and project structure as it was during the evaluation.**

 *****